NathanH-WasTaken/1800_202530_DTC11/README.md

 ## Features

-- Browse a list of curated hiking trails with images and details
+- Create profile to set prefrences for workouts
-- Mark and unmark trails as favorites
+- Mark and unmark workouts as favorites
-- View a personalized list of favorite hikes
+- View a personalized list workouts
 - Responsive design for desktop and mobile

 ---